Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 Even as Shrubsole was in the middle of a stunning spell of 5-11 in 19 deliveries, India were within touching distance of the highest successful chase in a World Cup final and a first major trophy.

-Fears that England may have missed their chance were raised when Jenny Gunn dropped a sitter at mid-off to reprieve Rajeshwari Gayakwad.
+Fears that England may have missed their chance were raised when Jenny Gunn dropped a sitter at mid-off to reprieve Poonam Yadav.

-But Shrubsole bowled the number 11 next ball to spark joyous scenes on the pitch and among the majority of fans in a sell-out crowd.
+But Shrubsole bowled Rajeshwari Gayakwad next ball to spark joyous scenes on the pitch and among the majority of fans in a sell-out crowd.

 Natalie Sciver made 51 and Sarah Taylor 45 in England's 228-7, which proved enough for a fourth World Cup crown.

-It ended a wait for a global trophy that went back to 2009 and vindicated the approach of coach Mark Robinson, who dispensed with former captain Charlotte Edwards after defeat in the final of the 2016 World Twenty20.
+It ended a wait for a global trophy that went back to 2009 and vindicated the approach of coach Mark Robinson, who dispensed with former captain Charlotte Edwards after defeat in the semi-finals of the 2016 World Twenty20.

 New England climb to the top of the world

-After defeat T20 final in India last year, Robinson criticised his team's fitness and set about making changes.
+After losing the World T20 semi to Australia in India last year, Robinson criticised his team's fitness and set about making changes.

 Edwards was replaced as captain and retired, with new skipper Heather Knight leading a team of players that established themselves in the international arena.